Prevention and Management of Violence and Aggression | PMVA Updates in Acute Mental Health Settings

 - Record Keeping and Documentation

-- Knowledge and Practical Skills Assessments (with 3 hours Participatory)
+- Knowledge and Practical Skills Assessments COMPLETED

 - The above topics are followed by theory assessment (quiz) with a pass mark of 80% designed to test candidates’ understanding of the course.